jwcasement/libsbmlwrapper/README.md

 libsbmlwrapper
 ==============

-A wrapper for SWIG generated R bindings for libSBML libsbmlwrapper enables SBML documents to be viewed and edited within R.
+A wrapper for SWIG generated R bindings for libSBML.

+libsbmlwrapper enables SBML documents to be viewed and edited within R.

 libsbmlwrapper can be installed from from github using the devtools package: